 Other interesting museums

-If you want more, don't miss the Museo del Prado.
+If you want more, be sure to visit the Prado Museum.
 Located a few meters from the Reina Sofia, the Prado is a cultural jewel that art lovers can not miss.
-I tell you how in my article about Prado Tickets.
+I tell you how in my article on Madrid Prado Tickets.

 Other interesting activities in Madrid

-Madrid is a big city, very well prepared for walking and touring it.
-That's why I can't stop recommending you to take a guided tour of the city.
-Well, because of that and because as you have already seen, Madrid breathes history in every corner.
-In this article on Madrid Tours you have all the information you need to choose the best guided tour for your trip.
+Madrid is a big city, very prepared to walk around and tour the whole city.
+Therefore, I can not fail to recommend you to take a guided tour of the city.
+Well, for that and because as you have already seen, Madrid breathes history in every corner.
+In this article about Madrid Tours you have all the information you need to choose the best guided tour for your trip.